 All these settings are controlled under PPWP Pro settings page and work as the same rule.

-You might wonder why you need to PPWP Group Protection when you can completely password protect a page or post with PPWP Pro.
-The main difference is if you enter password to unlock a post protected by PPWP Pro, you just unlock the content itself.
+You might wonder why you need PPWP Group Protection when you can completely password protect a page or post with PPWP Pro.
+The main difference is if you enter passwords to unlock a post protected by PPWP Pro, you just unlock the content itself.
 The others using the same password are continuously protected.

 Let’s say you protect post A and post B by PPWP Pro with password “123”.
 At the same time, you protect group AB including posts A and B by PPWP Group with password “456”.